 In the initial design of the Multics file system, disk addresses were assigned in increasing order, as if all the drives of a given device type made up one big disk.
 We didn't think a lot about this approach, it was just the easiest.
 One consequence of this address policy was that files tended to have their pages stored on multiple disk drives, and all drives were utilized about equally on average.

 A major simplification of page control about 1968 was to store the disk address for a page not in core in the in address field of the faulted PTW (Page Table Word).
 This limited us to 18 bits for a disk address.
 As disk became cheaper and more plentiful, and the storage capacity of Multics systems grew, we ran out of space in the PTW address field.
 The maximum disk capacity of a Multics system was 28 DSS191 units (75 MB each).
 Higher capacity disks were becoming available and users wanted to add more storage to their Multics sites.

 The original design also didn't anticipate removable pack disk drives, like the IBM 2311 and 2314, supported on OS/360.
 Users wanted to use these drives, so that they could dismount storage for safekeeping or to access other data.

 Another consequence of the original design was that the crash of a single drive required all drives to be reloaded, even though most drives' data was undamaged, and that every system crash required salvaging (traversing and checking) the entire directory hierarchy, an operation that grew with the size of the system's storage.
 Crashes on MIT's Multics system were common, and each crash required nearly an hour to recover.
-MIT also ran a CP/67 time-sharing system on the IBM 360/67, in the same room as the 6180, and this machine could recover from a crash in a few minutes.
-The Air Force wanted to increase the amount of disk storage on its Multics system, and was limited by physical capacity and crash recovery time.
+MIT also ran a CP/67 time-sharing system on the IBM 360/67, in the same room as the Honeywell 6180, and this machine could recover from a crash in a few minutes (because it didn't salvage user files at all -- that was up to individual users).